eftomi/SheetDefinedFunctionsInExcel/README.md

 ### Spill ranges and array formulas as inputs and outputs

-Cells that take inputs and represent outputs can return arrays, not just single values.
-In Excel, this is done by cell spills and array formulas.
-SDF add-in supports this functionality.
+Cells that take inputs and represent outputs can represent arrays, not just single values.
+SDF add-in supports spill ranges and array formulas.
 As a simple example, let's create a module that calculates the sum of arbitrary number of input values.